turgaycan/spring-boot-http2/README.md

 The application is related with sprint boot application with using undertow web server and http 2.

-http2 is binary protocol, you can get more detail information -> https://en.wikipedia.org/wiki/HTTP/2
+http2 is a binary protocol, you can get more detail information -> https://en.wikipedia.org/wiki/HTTP/2

-# Http2 vs Http1
+# Http2 vs Http1.1

 https://www.cloudflare.com/learning/performance/http2-vs-http1.1/